-Adiponectin, a hormone discovered in the 1990’s, is secreted by adipose (fat) tissue.
-It is an anti-inflammatory protein, protective against the effects of low-grade inflammation that are associated with obesity.
+Adiponectin, discovered in the 1990s, is a hormone secreted by adipose (fat) tissue.
+As an anti-inflammatory protein, it protects against the effects of low-grade inflammation associated with obesity.

-Although it is made in adipose tissue, those who have more fat tissue usually have lower adiponectin levels.
-It is thought that the lower adiponectin levels (and thus high inflammation) are a cause of chronic issues associated with obesity.[ref]
+Although production occurs in adipose tissue, those with more fat tissue usually have lower adiponectin levels.
+Lower adiponectin levels (and thus high inflammation) have links to chronic issues associated with obesity.[ref]

 What works and doesn’t work: